The Chronicles of Narnia: The Voyage of the Dawn Treader

-Georgie Henley, Skandar Keynes, Ben Barnes, Liam Neeson, Tilda Swinton, William Moseley and Anna Popplewell reprise their roles from the second film, while new cast includes Will Poulter and Simon Pegg.
+Georgie Henley, Skandar Keynes, Ben Barnes and Tilda Swinton reprise their roles from the second film, with Will Poulter joining the cast.
 The film is set three Narnian years after the events of Prince Caspian.
 The two youngest Pevensie siblings, Edmund and Lucy, are transported back to Narnia along with their cousin Eustace Scrubb.
-They join the new king of Narnia, Caspian, in his quest to rescue seven lost lords and to save Narnia from a corrupting evil that resides on a dark island.
-Each character is tested as they journey to the home of Aslan at the far end of the world.
+They join the new king of Narnia, Caspian, in his quest to rescue seven lost lords and save Narnia from a corrupting evil on a dark island.
+Each character is tested as they journey to the home of Aslan at the world's far end.
 Development on the film began in 2007, while Prince Caspian was still in production.
-Filming was supposed to take place in Malta, Czech Republic, and Iceland in 2008 with Michael Apted as its new director, for a planned release in 2009.
+Filming was supposed to take place in Malta, the Czech Republic, and Iceland in 2008 with Michael Apted as its new director, for a planned release in 2009.
 However, production was halted after a budgetary dispute between Walden Media and Walt Disney Pictures following Prince Caspian's performance at the box office, resulting in Disney's departing the production and being replaced by 20th Century Fox under its Fox 2000 Pictures label.
-Filming later took place in Australia and New Zealand in 2009.
-It was released in traditional 2D, RealD 3D, and Digital 3D.
+Later, filming took place in Australia and New Zealand in 2009.
 It is the only film in the series to be released in 3D.